better-internet/radworks-docs/docs/getting-started.md

 ## Download & Installation

-The Radicle network can be accessed via Upstream, a desktop client.
-To download the app, click [here][bk].
-While Upstream is currently the only client for using Radicle, it won't be the only one.
-Upstream development is public by default and completely open source.
+The Radicle network can be accessed via **Radicle Upstream**, an open-source desktop client.

+Radicle development is public by default and completely open-source.
 You can follow along development in our [Matrix channel][mc] or on [radicle.community][co].

 <details>